terra-ops/terra-cli/docs/containers.md

 You must run the URL proxy container and manually setup DNS (for now) to be able to host multiple domains per host.

+Run `terra url-proxy:enable` to run the URL proxy container.
+This is currently required as we don't expose any port at all on the environment containers.
+The URL proxy container is the main front-loader for all traffic coming into the host on port 80.

 ### URL Proxy Container
 Container: https://github.com/jwilder/nginx-proxy